Jeekhen-zz/MySQL-Cluster-Integration-with-Cloudera-Manager/README.md

 ```
 * Require EPEL for rhel
 http://download.fedoraproject.org/pub/epel/epel-release-latest-7.noarch.rpm

-* Remember to off Firewalld
+* Remember to off Firewalld and SELinux
+(If SELinux not turn off. mysqld will have problem starting.)

-* Can run 'netstat ntlp' to check ports
+* Can run 'netstat ntlp' to check ports if ports are opened
+* Remember to turn off your computer Firewall if you are testing on VM on your own machine

 Things you need to install:
 (ServerNode)
-Perl-Data-Dumper
 Shared Libs
 Cluster-Server